itzatom/HealthSystem/README.md

 - [x] Check personal doctor informations

 ### Requirements
-The system is developed under osx and arch linux running docker latest version but probably will work the same with other version.
+The system is developed under OS X and Arch Linux running docker latest version but probably will work the same with other version.

 To avoid bugs/crash/errors run this version: